-58 Legislative text BACK TO TABLE OF CONTENTS Article 21 - Requirements relating to standardisation 21.9...The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
+Legislative text - Article 21 - Requirements relating to standardisation GO TO TABLE OF CONTENTS

+21.9.
+The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
 Any change in the priorities of payments which will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay.

-STS criteria 58.
-The transaction documentation shall clearly specify the priorities of payment, Verified?
-Yes PCS Comment See Prospectus, CREDIT STRUCTURE AND CASHFLOW.
-Summary of Priority of Payments Pre-Enforcement Priority of Payments Post-Enforcement Priority of Payments See Prospectus, CONDITIONS OF THE NOTES.
-2. Status and Security (d) Pre-Enforcement Priority of Payments (f) Post-Enforcement Priority of Payments EBA Final non-ABCP STS Guidelines - statements on background and rationale
+STS criteria

+58. The transaction documentation shall clearly specify the priorities of payment,

+Verified?
+Yes

+PCS Comment PCS Comment

+See Prospectus, CREDIT STRUCTURE AND CASHFLOW.

+Summary of Priority of Payments

+Pre-Enforcement Priority of Payments

+Post-Enforcement Priority of Payments

+See Prospectus, CONDITIONS OF THE NOTES.

+2. Status and Security

+(d) Pre-Enforcement Priority of Payments

+(f) Post-Enforcement Priority of Payments

+STS criteria

+59. The transaction documentation shall clearly specify the events which trigger changes in such priorities of payment.

+Verified?
+Yes

+PCS Comment PCS Co

+See Prospectus, CONDITIONS OF THE NOTES.

+2. Status and Security